Pinetree Square Shopping Center has a total of 18 offices and shops. The owner wanted to have the work done without disturbance to her tenants.

 3″ lift achieved at the interior slab.
 Holes were in-filled with concrete, floor ready for carpet.

 This customer had both vertical and lateral settlement along the left basement wall.
-We installed four model 300 push piers to address the vertical settlement and 5 Plate Wall Anchors to address the lateral movement.
-This top section shows the technicians installing the 1st 7’ long galvanized steel rod with the coupler and one more 7’ rod extension.
+We installed four model 300 push piers to address the vertical settlement and five plate wall anchors to address the lateral movement.
+This top section shows the technicians installing the first 7’ long galvanized steel rod with the coupler and one more 7’ rod extension.
 Notice we are using portable hammers with compressed air.

 This set of photos show the hole being excavated.
-Steel rod that was pushed through from the inside of the basement wall now protrudes through the excavated hole approximately 12 feet from the wall.
+The steel rod that was pushed through from the inside of the basement wall now protrudes through the excavated hole approximately 12 feet from the wall.
 Plate anchor is attached.

-The first two photos in the is section shows the installation of the interior wall plate.
+The first two photos in the section show the installation of the interior wall plate.

-The last photo above, and the far left, shows after the hole is excavated approx 8 feet deep: the footing is notched for the pier bracket to fit below the stem foundation wall.
+The last photo above and to the far left shows after the hole is excavated approx 8 feet deep: the footing is notched for the pier bracket to fit below the stem foundation wall.
 The next two photos show the drive stand temporarily being bolted to the foundation wall, to hold the yellow drive cylinder, which installs the piers.

 This last photo shows the hydraulic equipment removed and the pier installed.